-Within any [document](#) or [application](#), the author SHOULD mark no more than one [element](#) with the [banner role](#).
+The author SHOULD mark no more than one [element](#) on a page with the [banner role](#).

-Because [document](#) and [application](#) elements can be nested in the [DOM](#), they may have multiple 'banner' elements as [DOM](#) descendants, assuming each of those is associated with different [document](#) nodes, either by a [DOM](#) nesting (e.g., [document](#) within [document](#)) or by use of the [aria-owns attribute](#).
+Because [document](#) and [application](#) elements can be nested in the [DOM](#), they can have multiple banner elements as [DOM](#) descendants, assuming each of those is associated with different document nodes, either by a [DOM](#) nesting (e.g., [document](#) within [document](#)) or by use of the [aria-owns attribute](#).

 Characteristic Value

 Superclass Role: landmark

+Related Concepts: < header > in HTML

-Inherited States and Properties: aria-atomic aria-busy (state) aria-controls
+Inherited States and Properties: aria-atomic aria-braillelabel aria-brailleroledescription aria-busy (state) aria-controls aria-current (state) aria-describedby aria-description aria-details aria-disabled (state) (deprecated on this role in

 Characteristic Value

-aria-current (state) aria-describedby aria-details aria-disabled (state) (deprecated on this role in ARIA 1.2) aria-dropeffect aria-errormessage (deprecated on this role in ARIA 1.2) aria-flowto aria-grabbed (state) aria-haspopup (deprecated on this role in ARIA 1.2) aria-hidden (state) aria-invalid (state) (deprecated on this role in ARIA 1.2) aria-keyshortcuts aria-label aria-labelledby aria-live aria-owns aria-relevant aria-roledescription
+ARIA 1.2) aria-dropeffect aria-errormessage (deprecated on this role in ARIA 1.2) aria-flowto aria-grabbed (state) aria-haspopup (deprecated on this role in ARIA 1.2) aria-hidden (state) aria-invalid (state) (deprecated on this role in ARIA 1.2) aria-keyshortcuts aria-label aria-labelledby aria-live aria-owns aria-relevant aria-roledescription

 Name From: author